yarbroughw/cs250-finalproject/README.md

 ### Project Goal
-Our final project will be an attempt to implement a basic, simple 3D physics engine, and design a collision detection module for this engine.
+Our final project will be an attempt to implement a basic, simple 3D physics simulation in Python, and design a collision detection module for this engine.
 This module will first use a brute-force collision detection algorithm, which will be evaluated based on its performance (i.e., latency over number of objects).
 We will then proceed by improving this collision detection technique using the octree data structure, which will be evaluated in the same manner.

 Once this stage of the project is complete, we intend to improve on the Octree implementation in some way.
 Some initial ideas for improvements are: